-Another advantage that follows from the high sensitivity of the OF-CEAS technique is the ability to work in the near infrared region (NIR) where widely used optics are commercially available together with room temperature lasers and detectors.

-- 20 Traditional near infrared (NIR) OF-CEAS instruments reach limit of detection (LOD) at the sub-ppb level for CO (Faïn et al., 2014) that is comparable to other instruments exploiting the mid infrared (MIR) spectral region where absorption coefficient are typically two orders of magnitude higher.
-Indeed, commercial MIR laser spectrometers based on different laser spectroscopy techniques offer CO sub ppb LOD, such as Picarro instruments by CRDS with a resonant cavity or instruments exploiting a multipass cell like Aerodyne and Los Gatos products.
-The performance of the OF-CEAS technique in the NIR led a private - 25 company (AP2E, Aix-en-Provence, France) to exploit the patent for commercially available analyzers (namely ProCEAS).
-Exploiting the MIR with OF-CEAS instruments allows to reach sub-ppb levels for several species of interest in trace detection and ppm levels for isotopic ratio measurements (Maisons et al., 2010; Gorrotxategi-Carbajo et al., 2013; Manfred et al., 2016; Richard et al., 2016).
+Another advantage that follows from the high sensitivity of the OF-CEAS technique is the ability to work in the nearinfrared region (NIR), where widely used optics are commercially available together with room temperature lasers and detectors.
+Traditional near-infrared OF-CEAS instruments reach a limit of detection (LOD) at the sub-ppb level for CO (Faïn et al., 2014) that is comparable to other instruments exploiting the mid-infrared (MIR) spectral region where absorption coefficient are typically 2 orders of magnitude higher.
+Indeed, commercial MIR laser spectrometers based on different laser spectroscopy techniques offer CO sub-ppb LOD, such as Picarro instruments by cavity ring-down spectroscopy (CRDS), Los Gatos analysers by off-axis integrated cavity output spectroscopy (OA-ICOS) or instruments exploiting a multi-pass cell like the Aerodyne products.
+The performance of the OF-CEAS technique in the NIR led a private company (AP2E, Aix-en-Provence, France) to exploit the patent for commercially available analysers (namely Pro-CEAS).
+On the other hand, exploiting OF-CEAS in the MIR allows the reaching of sub-ppb levels for several species of interest in trace detection and ppm levels for isotopic ratio measurements (Maisons et al., 2010; Gorrotxategi-Carbajo et al., 2013; Manfred et al., 2016; Richard et al., 2016).

-OF-CEAS based measurements of CO have been conducted before around various applications, for example for in-situ trace 30 measurements on geothermal gases (Kassi et al., 2006), for continuous and high resolution measurement of air extracted from ice cores drilled out of polar glaciers (Faïn et al., 2014) or for breath analysis in different medical settings (Ventrillard-Courtillot et al., 2009; Maignan et al., 2014).
-ProCEAS analyzers are now commercialized in the domains of industrial and air quality monitoring, with some very stringent applications such as air quality control onboard nuclear submarines.
-In order to further establish for different user communities that OF-CEAS can become a work-horse in many CO applications, which demand

-35 robust and compact instrumentation with ppb sensitivity and a fast response time, this paper reports on the comparison of

-CO measurements performed by OF-CEAS against those obtained by the well established gas chromatography technique.
-GC measurements were done with a high performance gas chromatograph equipped with a mercuric oxide reduction gas detector (Yver et al., 2009).
-First, the atmospheric CO concentration in Gif-sur-Yvette, France, was continuously analyzed at ground level over one week.
-Then, the OF-CEAS instrument was set aboard a small aircraft employed for periodic tropospheric air

-5 measurements over the French Orléans forest area.
-Airborne in-situ CO measurements by OF-CEAS were then compared with flask samples later analyzed with the GC at LSCE.
+OF-CEAS-based measurements of CO have been conducted before around various applications, for example for in situ trace measurements on geothermal gases (Kassi et al., 2006), for continuous and high-resolution measurement of air extracted from ice cores drilled out of polar glaciers (Faïn et al., 2014), and for breath analysis in different medical settings (Ventrillard-Courtillot et al., 2009; Maignan et al., 2014).
+ProCEAS analysers are now commercialized in the domains of industrial and air quality monitoring, with some very stringent applications such as air quality control onboard nuclear submarines.
+In order to further establish for different user communities that OF-CEAS can become a work horse in many applications of CO analysis, which demand robust and compact instrumentation with ppb sensitivity and a fast response time, this paper reports on the comparison of CO measurements performed by OF-CEAS against those obtained by the well-established gas chromatography technique.
+GC measurements were done with a highperformance gas chromatograph equipped with a mercuric oxide reduction gas detector (Yver et al., 2009).
+First, the atmospheric CO concentration in Gif-sur-Yvette, France, was continuously analysed at ground level over 1 week.
+Then, the OF-CEAS instrument was set aboard a small aircraft employed for periodic tropospheric air measurements over the French Orléans forest area.
+Airborne in situ CO measurements by OF-CEAS were then compared with flask samples later analysed with the GC at LSCE.